mozman/ezdxf/docs/source/tables/vport_table_entry.rst

 VPort
 =====

-The viewport table stores the model space viewport configurations.
-So this entries just model space viewports, not paper space viewports, for paper space viewports see the :class:`Viewport` entity.
+The viewport table stores the modelspace viewport configurations.
+So this entries just modelspace viewports, not paper space viewports, for paperspace viewports see the :class:`Viewport` entity.

 .. class:: VPort

-Defines a viewport to the model space.
+Defines a viewport to the modelspace.

 DXF Attributes for VPort
 ------------------------